-New Zealand history, Economic history, Treaty issues, postgraduate supervision
+New Zealand history, economic history, Treaty issues, philosophy, postgraduate supervision

-Professor Moon’s research areas are in the fields of New Zealand history and Treaty of Waitangi.
+Professor Moon’s research areas are in the fields of New Zealand history, the intersection of philosophy and history, and the Treaty of Waitangi.

 - Moon, P. (2014).
 Race Relations on the Right Path.
 In Mana Magazone (Vol. 116, 116 ed., pp. 8-12).
 [Magazine].
 Auckland: Mana Productions Ltd. Retrieved from http://www.manaonline.co.nz/site/current-issue-of-mana-magazine/